 To build leadership of those most impacted by the housing crisis.

 HOW DO WE CHANGE LIVES

 We train these individuals in our Leadership Academy.
-It's just seven weeks long and happens twice a year.
-In the Springtime for community members with a little more organizing experience and in the Fall for community members who are just beginning.
+It's just seven weeks long and happens twice a year: in the Springtime for community members with a little more organizing experience and in the Fall for community members who are just beginning.
 By joining the academy, participants go through two levels of our curriculum.
-The curriculum covers introductory and advanced organizing training, introductory and advanced to systems of oppression (capitalism, heterosexism, patriarchy, and white supremacy), history of land and housing under capitalism, and history of social movements.
+The curriculum covers introductory and advanced organizing training, introductory and advanced lessons on systems of oppression (capitalism, heterosexism, patriarchy, and white supremacy), history of land and housing under capitalism, and history of social movements.
 We have a strong emphasis on popular education because we believe that community members and informal economy workers have a wealth of knowledge in resisting injustice and building healthy communities and economies.
 Through the Leadership Academy, we create a space where member-leaders can build trust with each other and the organizing team to share vulnerable experiences with systems of oppression and strategize how our organizing works against it.